DPI-WE/rails-api-resources/content.md

 ```

 ## Serializing JSON with JBuilder
-While the `as_json` method provides a quick way to serialize objects into JSON, `jbuilder` offers a more powerful and flexible approach for crafting JSON responses.
-Install `jbuilder` by adding it to your Gemfile and running bundle install.
+While the `as_json` method provides a quick way to serialize objects into JSON, [JBuilder](https://github.com/rails/jbuilder) offers a more powerful and flexible approach for crafting JSON responses.
+Install JBuilder by adding it to your `Gemfile` and running `bundle install``.

 ```ruby
 # Gemfile